HIPAA Breach Notification Rule

 When a breach happens, the organization's response is documented and potentially reviewed by HHS.
 The documentation includes how the breach was discovered, how it was investigated, what data was affected, how many people were affected, how many notifications were sent, and when notifications were completed.
 This audit trail is critical because it's evidence of reasonable response.

-If the organization's breach notification is questioned or if an individual files a complaint about the response, HHS will review the documentation.
+If the organization's breach notification is questioned or if an individual files a complaint, HHS reviews the documentation.
 Did the organization conduct a reasonable investigation?
 Did notification happen within 60 days?
 Was notification content appropriate and clear?
 Was the decision to notify (or not notify, in the case of Safe Harbor claims) justified by the facts?
 The documentation proves the organization's reasoning and reasonableness.

 The Investigation: Understanding Your Data and Your Exposure

 This requires querying systems, reviewing logs, interviewing staff who discovered the breach, and often bringing in forensic investigators to determine exactly what happened.
-For some breaches, this can be straightforward.
-For others, it can be complex.
+For some breaches, this is straightforward.
+For others, it's complex.
 A large database breach might require detailed log analysis to determine which records were actually accessed versus which were just potentially accessible.

 Closing

 The Breach Notification Rule is straightforward on its face but complicated in practice.
-The critical concepts are the 60-day notification timeline (which is a hard deadline with no extensions), Safe Harbor (which eliminates notification for properly encrypted data), and the public nature of breach reporting (HHS publishes large breaches and media will cover them).
-If a breach happens, the first 72 hours of response—documenting what happened, preserving evidence, initiating investigation—set up the organization for success in meeting notification requirements and defending against regulatory scrutiny.
-Encryption implementation becomes essential because Safe Harbor dramatically changes the breach notification burden.
-An encrypted breach might require no notification at all, while an unencrypted breach of the same data might require notification to thousands of people.
+The critical concepts are the 60-day notification timeline (a hard deadline with no extensions), Safe Harbor (which eliminates notification for properly encrypted data), and the public nature of breach reporting (HHS publishes large breaches and media covers them).
+If a breach happens, the first 72 hours of response — documenting what happened, preserving evidence, initiating investigation — set up the organization for success in meeting notification requirements and defending against regulatory scrutiny.
+Encryption implementation is essential because Safe Harbor dramatically changes the breach notification burden.
+An encrypted breach might require no notification at all, while an unencrypted breach of the same data might require notification to thousands of people at $33 per record.
 That's the difference encryption makes.